-Air exposure between blinks affects deposits on contact lensesNovember 5th, 2012 in Ophthalmology /
+Air exposure between blinks affects deposits on contact lensesNovember 5, 2012 in Medicine & Health / Ophthalmology

 Modern contact lens materials are prone to drying when exposed to air, which contributes to the buildup of deposits on contact lenses, according to a study – "The Impact of Intermittent Air Exposure on Lipid Deposition", appearing in the November issue of Optometry and Vision Science, official journal of the American Academy of Optometry.